 Cone Number One contains the centermost cutting component.
 Cones two and three follow in a clockwise manner.

-Gauge row is the outer most cutting structure.
+- The gauge row is the outermost cutting structure.

-5. Bearings/Seals – For open or roller bearing bits, bearing life is estimated on a scale of 0 to 8.
+5. Bearings/Seals – For tricone drill bits designed as either open or roller bearing bits, bearing life is estimated on a scale of 0 to 8.

 Non-Sealed Bearings